 A natural protector, skin tissue presents a resistance to penetration by all forms of energy, including electrical current and laser light.
 The mechanical pressure of ultrasound waves decreases this resistance in the tissues.
 In the use of laser energy, the amount of tissue resistance to laser penetration also depends on the laser wavelength.

-According to the author of this research article, ultrasound:
+According to this research article, ultrasound:

 - facilitates more efficient medical therapeutic treatments, including lasers